janoskk/cpp-journey/README.md

 The whole journey started with an excercise given by a friend of mine, Szilard Szaloki.
 That was `has_arrow_operator` and followed by some other challenges as well.

-Bellow you will see some interesting puzzles related to C++, types and templates, most of them came from Szilard.
+Bellow you will see some interesting puzzles related to C++, types and templates.

 To build just compile the `main.cpp` with any modern compiler.
 I used clang:
 ```